Mary Christine Tan: After martial law and legacy

-Detail of the Wall of Remembrance at the Bantayog ng mga Bayani, showing names from the 2003 batch of Bantayog Honorees, including that of Mary Christine Tan.
+Detail of the Wall of Remembrance at the Bantayog ng mga Bayani, displaying names from the 2003 batch of Bantayog Honorees, including Mary Christine Tan.

-Following the aftermath of the People Power Revolution in 1986, Sister Christine was named a member of the Philippine Constitutional Commission of 1986 by President Corazon Aquino.
-The rationale behind her appointment was to continue her work in giving the poor a chance to participate in making the new Philippine Constitution.
-In the 1990s, she also became a famous critic of presidential administrations starting from Aquino up to Estrada.
-Another prominent event that put her into the spotlight was when she became a member of the Philippine Charity Sweepstakes Office's Board of Directors in 1998.
-In her tenure, she raised awareness of the uneven allocation of the fund disbursements in the agency.
+After the People Power Revolution in 1986, Sister Christine was appointed to the Philippine Constitutional Commission of 1986 by President Corazon Aquino to ensure representation of the poor in drafting the new constitution.
+In the 1990s, she gained recognition as a famous critic of successive presidential administrations, from Aquino to Estrada.
+Sister Christine also served on the Board of Directors of the Philippine Charity Sweepstakes Office in 1998, where she advocated for fairer distribution of funds.

-Her name, along with 305 others, was immortalized in the Wall of Remembrance at the Bantayog ng mga Bayani.
-It was befitting for her to be part of the Wall because of her legacy in restoring Philippine democracy.
-Her RGS sisters attested that her work helped make the congregation well known in the pursuit of charity and religious service.
-President Aquino did mention that Tan was one of the few Filipinos who possessed values of integrity, patriotism, selflessness, and dedication.
+Her name is inscribed on the Wall of Remembrance at the Bantayog ng mga Bayani, alongside 305 others, in recognition of her role in restoring Philippine democracy.
+Her work contributed to the reputation of her congregation, the RGS, for charity and religious service.
+President Aquino praised Tan for embodying values of integrity, patriotism, selflessness, and dedication.

-When Tan was diagnosed with stomach cancer in 2000, her sickness didn't inhibit her from doing what she loved.
-In her own words, she said:
+Despite being diagnosed with stomach cancer in 2000, Tan continued to pursue her passions.
+She expressed her resilience by stating:

 "There is an intensity within me to give all of my life to God in any way that evolved—be this with the poor or even through sickness.
 And in this pouring I shall strive to be poor and pure."

-Tan died on October 6, 2003 (although it was disputed to be October 7) at the age of 72.
-Her autobiography, which was centered on her story with the RGS congregation and the journey from Eastern Spirituality to Social Justice, was released to the public by her brother Bienvenido Jr. four days after she died.
+Tan died on October 6, 2003 at the age of 72 (some sources dispute October 7).
+Her autobiography, focusing on her experience with the RGS congregation and transition from Eastern Spirituality to Social Justice, was published by her brother Bienvenido Jr. four days after her death.